websockets/ws/doc/ws.md

 response.
 This event gives the ability to read the response in order to extract useful information.
 If the server sends an invalid response and there isn't a listener for this event, an error is emitted.

+### Event: 'upgrade'

+- `response` {http.IncomingMessage}

+Emitted when response headers are received from the server as part of the handshake.
+This allows you to read headers from the server, for example 'set-cookie' headers.

 ### websocket.addEventListener(type, listener)